How much do you know about the famous inventor? Here, we look back at his life…

-His life: Despite being born into a reasonably wealthy family, Watt’s teenage years were difficult – his father’s health started to fail, as did his business, and in 1753, when Watt was aged 17, his mother died.
+Despite being born into a reasonably wealthy family, Watt’s teenage years were difficult – his father’s health started to fail, as did his business, and in 1753, when Watt was aged 17, his mother died.
 So from 1755 Watt worked in London as a maker of mathematical instruments.

 Watt later returned to Scotland, and was hired privately by Glasgow University to repair their academic instruments.
 There, in the shop in which he worked, the scholar John Robinson introduced Watt to the science of steam.

 In around 1763, Watt was given a model Newcomen engine to repair.
 Upon realising it was inefficient, Watt set to work on improving the design: he ultimately devised a separate condensing chamber for the steam engine that prevented enormous losses of steam.

 Watt’s first patent covering this device was secured five years later, in 1769.
 He spent the next year working on and testing a model, but it continued to fail.
 Watt then entered what would prove to be the lowest point in his life: his partner and backer – the inventor John Roebuck – went bust, and in 1772 Watt’s wife, Margaret, died in childbirth.

 But Watt’s luck turned when in May 1774 he met Birmingham-based businessman Matthew Boulton, who took over Roebuck’s interest.
 Creditors believed the patent worthless, but together, under the name Boulton & Watt, the pair established the most important engineering firm in the country.

 Matthew Boulton.
 (Photo by The Print Collector/Print Collector/Getty Images)